jonnybmc/fedsa_web_performance_talk_playground/Optimisation List.md

 ## 🟨 INP (Interaction to Next Paint) - 9 Issues

-Your INP is currently good, but these optimizations prevent regressions.
+Your INP is currently good, but these optimisations prevent regressions.

 **Note:** Problem #5 (Analytics Blocking) demonstrates a critical INP issue - synchronous analytics in event handlers causing 350ms delays.
 See `PROJECT_README.md` Problem #5 and `PRESENTATION_SLIDES.md` for the full fix using `setTimeout(0)` + `sendBeacon()`.